 Why is learning Idioms so Important?

-Learning idioms is very important for several reasons:
+Learning idioms in English is very important for several reasons:

 - If you really want to learn English, you won’t miss the opportunity to incorporate a repertoire of expressions into your vocabulary.

 - English native speakers use idioms in their daily life so you must be ready to recognize in conversations and understand what they mean.

 - Idioms add spice and interest to your speech and writing.
 They make you sound more like a native speaker.

 The vast majority of idioms are based on metaphors.
 Every once in a while, someone comes up with a good metaphor that describes a thought or concept in a way that declarative words cannot, normally because it triggers an emotional response.

 Other idioms are derived from more specific areas of experience such as sport, war, or cooking.